sebastiangreger/kirby3-commentions/README.md

 	'sgkirby.commentions.secret' => '<YOUR-SECRET>'
 ];
 ```
+_N.B.
+Any attempt to process the queue before you set this secret in your `config.php` will lead to an error._

 Second, set up a cronjob to call the URL `https://<SITE-URL>/commentions-processqueue?token=<YOUR-SECRET>` at regular intervals (when testing this URL in a browser first, it responds with either "Success" or a descriptive error message).